 Sesame (Sesamum indicum) seeds and sesame oil have been shown to have antioxidant, antihypertensive, cholesterol lowering, and blood sugar lowering properties.
-However, they also can be a significant source of heavy metals and may be estrogenic.
-Sesame seeds are an abundant dietary source of fiber, copper and iron, and also contain significant levels of calcium, CoQ10, magnesium, manganese, phosphorus, selenium, and zinc.
+Sesame seeds are an abundant source of fiber, copper and iron and also are a source of calcium, campesterol, CoQ10, magnesium, manganese, phosphorus, selenium and zinc.

 Breast cancer-related effects of consuming sesame seeds and sesame oil

-While sesame seeds and sesame oil have some chemopreventive properties, on balance they should be limited or avoided for those with breast cancer.
+While sesame seeds and sesame oil have some chemopreventive properties, on balance their consumption should be limited or avoided for those with breast cancer.

 Sesame has some chemopreventive properties